krahets/hello-algo/en/docs/chapter_computational_complexity/space_complexity.md

 - **Stack frame space**: Used to save the context data of called functions.
 The system creates a stack frame at the top of the stack each time a function is called, and the stack frame space is released after the function returns.
 - **Instruction space**: Used to save compiled program instructions, which are usually ignored in actual statistics.

-When analyzing the space complexity of a program, **we usually count three parts: temporary data, stack frame space, and output data**, as shown in the following figure.
+When analyzing the space complexity of a program, **we usually consider three parts: temporary data, stack frame space, and output data**, as shown in the following figure.

 ![Algorithm-related space](space_complexity.assets/space_types.png){ class="animation-figure" }